 In 1995 I returned to Switzerland and worked for different non-profit organisations, until the health problems which had periodically affected me since my early 20s became too severe to work full-time.

 I now work independently as a consultant.
 My particular interest is the representation of patient interests.
 I believe that healthcare would be improved by listening more to the people who use it, and giving them a stronger voice in developing and managing healthcare systems.
+In May 2021 together with three colleagues we established the RheumaCura foundation for patient-centred arthritis research.
+With this organisation I want to help make the changes that I believe would improve research.

 My passion is going to the mountains and I don’t want illness to stop me.
 In summer 2017 I had a project to climb sixteen of Switzerland’s highest peaks.
 This adventure is what first prompted me to start writing a blog.
 You can read in my first blogs how I prepared, and about the tour itself.